andrewbaxter/inarybay/readme.md

 2. Easy to understand, composable elements

-   The API is simple and flexible by chaining reversible processing steps with easily understood nodes.
+   The API is simple and flexible by chaining reversible processing steps with well encapsulated nodes.

+3. Precision

-3. Unambiguity - specifications are unambiguous, so binary representations with the same spec never change in future versions due to underspecification
+   Specifications are unambiguous, so binary representations with the same spec never change in future versions due to underspecification.

 4. Safety
    - Type, overlap, bounds checking